Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Explore a restored 19th-century fur trading outpost with barracks, historic homes, and an air museum.

-📍 Google Maps | Phone: (360) 816 6230 | Fort Vancouver National Historic Site Website | Hours: 9 am – 4 pm Tuesday-Saturday, Closed Sunday-Monday | Entrance: $10 entrance pass, adults (16+), free, kids 15 and under
+📍 Google Maps | Phone: (360) 816-6230 | Website | Hours: 9 am – 4 pm Tues-Sat, Closed Sun & Mon | Entrance: $10 adults (16+), Free kids 15 and under

-Fort Vancouver has exhibits that explain what life was like for its 19th-century inhabitants.
+Fort Vancouver has dozens of exhibits that explain what life was like for its 19th-century inhabitants.
 Volunteers from the National Park Service give demonstrations while dressed in period-appropriate clothing.
 Learn about trading and watch a blacksmith demonstration.

 Esther Short Park